Job Openings at GRI

 Legal & Compliance Requirements

-- Must comply with all applicable federal, state of Oklahoma, and local laws and regulations.
+• Comply with all applicable federal, state of Oklahoma, and local regulations.

-- Adherence to HIPAA privacy and security standards is required.
+• Adhere to all HIPAA privacy and security standards.

 Equal Employment Opportunity Statement